theripper93/theripper-premium-hub/premium-changelogs/skill-tree.md

 ## Version 0.4.2
+- Edit Skill form now has edit tooltip button
+- Journals which are Skill Trees now have a Skill tree button in their header to open the skill tree editor for that journal

+## Version 0.4.2
 - Fixed onunlock script not beeing correctly assigned a name in the skill config form making it not fire

 ## Version 0.4.1